ATB-UQ/csc-tools/docs/source/dataset_metadata.rst

 Structuring Metadata
 ====================

-As mentioned in `Structuring Datasets`_, the atbrepo.yaml file in each dataset directory contains the metadata necessary to describe the dataset in the ACSC database.
+As mentioned in :ref:`Structuring Datasets`, the atbrepo.yaml file in each dataset directory contains the metadata necessary to describe the dataset in the ACSC database.
 This metadata must be provided by the user in `YAML <https://yaml.org/>`_ format according to the following template:

 .. code-block::
     title: "This will appear as the title of the simulation on the ACSC website.
 Should be enclosed in quotation marks."